 While these have a greater effect in the winter, new windows and doors can improve your home’s energy efficiency in any season.
 During cold months, double-pane windows are particularly helpful in reducing the effects of cold air on interior surfaces.

-Leave doors open so air can circulate between rooms.
-Check to make sure your air vents are open so you can keep air flowing throughout your home.
+Leave doors open so that air can circulate between rooms.
+Check to ensure your air vents are open to keep air flowing throughout your home.

 Insulate cold water pipes to prevent condensation in warm summer months.
 Dripping water can get behind walls and produce bacterial growth.